wandeg/microsoft-graph-docs/api-reference/docstubs/api/user-post-mobileapptroubleshootingevents.md

   "history": [
     {
       "@odata.type": "microsoft.graph.mobileAppTroubleshootingHistoryItem",
-      "occurrenceDateTime": "2017-01-01T00:02:24.1568379+03:00"
+      "occurrenceDateTime": "2016-12-31T23:59:18.8172124+03:00"
     }
   ]
 }
 ```

 ### Response
-Here is an example of the response.
 Note: The response object shown here may be truncated for brevity.
 All of the properties will be returned from an actual call.
 <!-- {
   "blockType": "response",
   "truncated": true,